Smoking no longer allowed in NYCHA buildings

 As part of the new Smoke-Free NYCHA policy, smoking cessation materials and palm cards are being made available to any resident seeking help thanks to NYCHA's partnership with DOHMH, NYC Smoke-Free and other partners.

-For more information, visit www.nyc.gov/nycha.
+For more information, visit NYC.gov/nycha.

 ----------